wavefrontHQ/docs/pages/doc/logging_overview.md

 If you notice data anomalies on a chart and want to debug the issue using logs, right-click the chart and click **Logs**.
 On the Log Browser, see the logs for the time and source used by the chart.

-{% include note.html content="This feature works only if it's been enabled for your Wavefront instance.
-Contact [technical support](wavefront_support_feedback.html#support) to request an update of the settings." %}
+{% include note.html content="Even if logging is enabled for your environment, this feature might have to be enabled separately.
+Contact [technical support](wavefront_support_feedback.html#support)." %}

 If you don’t see logs, see [logging FAQs](logging_faq.html#dont-see-logs-when-drilling-down-from-a-chart).